Pilotzon/Not-Boring-Apps-SFX/README.md

 > [!NOTE]
 > These sounds are intended to showcase high-quality UI sound design principles and are useful even when quickly browsing or skimming the collection.
+> This is just a re-upload of the sound effects.
+These were found on the internet.

 ---